Mortgage Broker vs Bank: Complete Comparison

 The Bottom Line

-Mortgage brokers typically offer better rates, more options, and personalized service compared to traditional banks.
+Mortgage brokers typically offer Better pricing, more options, and personalized service compared to traditional banks.

 Mortgage Broker Advantages